Chen Man: 'Tech is the future of visual art'

 Chen Man: 'Our future will be more visual'

-This month photographer and artist Chen Man is CNN Style's guest editor.
-She's commissioned a series of features around the theme of visual language and imagining the future.
+Photographer and artist Chen Man is CNN Style's guest editor.
+She has commissioned a series of features on visual language and imagining the future.

 The definition of beauty changes all the time.
 And sometimes, as society develops, it goes in cycles, like the changing of the four seasons.
 Not so long ago, Chinese people saw fashion as something that came from the West.
 Afraid to make "mistakes," they looked to Europe and America to see which standards had been set.
 As a result, fashion in China looked pale and blurry.